Citadel blasts IEX's 'Flash Boys' exchange plans

 “The entire market will be trading on stale data, whereas their router will have up-to-date data because it’s based on their direct feeds and that’s just wrong,” Jamil Nazarali, head of Citadel Execution Services, said in an interview.

-On Friday, however, Virtu Financial, a global market maker that uses HFT strategies and is one of the most active traders on IEX, said the “speed bump” has had no impact on its trading activity.
+On Friday, however, Virtu Financial (VIRT.O), a global market maker that uses HFT strategies and is one of the most active traders on IEX, said the “speed bump” has had no impact on its trading activity.

-Virtu said it engages in the same strategies on IEX that it uses on alternative trading platforms (ATSs), such as those run by Barclays and JPMorgan, as well as on exchanges like the New York Stock Exchange and the Nasdaq Inc.
+Virtu said it engages in the same strategies on IEX that it uses on alternative trading platforms (ATSs), such as those run by Barclays (BARC.L) and JPMorgan (JPM.N), as well as on exchanges like the New York Stock Exchange (ICE.N) and the Nasdaq Inc (NDAQ.O).

 IEX currently operates as an ATS, and broker-dealers and other trading centers can choose whether to trade there.
 But as an exchange, firms would be required to send their orders to IEX if IEX was displaying the best prices available for those orders.